I walked with the urgency and excitement of an addict trying to get his fix.

 My wife’s questions mimicked Zuck’s congressional hearings.
 “How are you paying for this?
 When is this junk coming back?
 When are you going to apologize to everyone around you for putting this on your face?”

-As a media-trained tech executive, my biased muscle memory said, “Think of this as a cost-benefit analysis.
-This isn’t a fad.
+As a media-trained tech executive, my biased muscle memory kicked in: “Think of this as a cost-benefit analysis.
+This is not a fad.
 This is how we all use computers.
 Oh, and I sold my soul to pay for this.”

 My wife’s facial expression seemed to malfunction even more.